Eşref Uğur Yiğit

-Eşref Uğur Yiğit (born 1945 in İstanbul) is a Turkish admiral.
+Eşref Uğur Yiğit (born 1945) is a Turkish admiral.
 He was commander-in-chief of the Turkish Navy from 30 August 2009 to 29 July 2011.
 He is a holder of the Turkish Armed Forces Medal of Distinguished Service.

 In 2010, the Turkish 12th High Criminal Court accepted an indictment on a plot by some naval lieutenants to assassinate Turkish Naval Forces admirals, including Admiral Yiğit.